eternalamit5/KTIR-Kafka-Telegraf-InfluxDB-ReactJS/README.md

 - In the current project two topics are created in the Kafka broker i.e; "states1" and "states2"

-## Steps to Bring the KTIS WebServer Stack Up
+## Steps to Bring the KTIS WebServer Stack Up and Down

 1. Bring the stack up: